laxsjo/lispbm-language-support/README.md

 ### 0.0.1

-Initial release of the package
+Initial release of the extension.